Serving Kentucky's Schools and Student Athletes Since 1917

 Does the pitch count limitation apply to out of state schools when playing a KHSAA school in Kentucky?

 No. The pitch count limitation is a KHSAA rule.
-The pitching limitation for the out of state school would be the limitation set up by its state Association.
+The pitching limitation for the out-of-state school would be the limitation set up by its state Association.

 Do we have to remove our pitcher if, in the middle of an at-bat, the limit would be reached for a day?